ESL Activities and Games | Questions about time

 This article presents some practical ESL activity and game ideas for teaching beginners how to ask basic questions about time.
 Feel free to use these ideas as a stand-alone ESL lesson plan, or to supplement an existing one on a similar or related grammar topic.

-We want to elicit as much as possible for this ESL speaking activity.
-With your students' help, you will create your daily timetable.
-Start by drawing a table on the board with the column headings task and time.
-Then elicit common tasks from the students along with the average duration of these activities and fill out the table with these ideas.
-Your students should copy this into their notebooks.
+Try to elicit as much as possible for the first part of this activity.
+With your students' help, you will create your daily schedule on the board.
+Start by drawing a table with the column headings task and time.
+Next, elicit some everyday activities from the students, along with a duration and complete the table with these ideas.
+After they have helped you finish your timetable, tell the students to create their schedule for today.

-Show them that we can express duration using the construction:
+Start by teaching that we can express duration using the below construction.

 from TIME to TIME

-Finally, have them write three sentences about their daily routine using this structure.
+Finally, tell the students to write three sentences about their daily routine using this structure.

 Tell me about your day